Dan has been in the HVAC industry for 23 years, with experience ranging from installation and service to sales and distribution.

 It wouldn't do much good to clean our refrigerator and keep food items that have overstayed their welcome.
 Freezer burnt items fall into this category as well.
 This is a good place to start getting rid of unwanted odors, wouldn't you agree?

 What You'll Need

-- Bucket or Spray Bottle
+- Bucket or spray bottle

-- 3 or 4 Rags - A couple for cleaning and a couple for drying.
+- 3 or 4 rags - a couple for cleaning and a couple for drying

-- Towel - This will be to lay under the front of the unit to catch water.
+- Towel - this will be to lay under the front of the unit to catch water

-- Toothbrush - Needed to scrub a few key areas.
+- Toothbrush - needed to scrub a few key areas

-- Vacuum - One with a hose and attachment for hard to reach places.
+- Vacuum - one with a hose and attachment for hard-to-reach places

-- 1/4" Hex Wrench - Yours may need a different size or perhaps a screwdriver (see below).
+- 1/4" hex wrench - yours may need a different size or perhaps a screwdriver (see below)

-- Pliers or Wrenches - Two pairs of small pliers may be needed if you have a water dispenser or ice maker.
+- Pliers or wrenches - two pairs of small pliers may be needed if you have a water dispenser or ice maker

-- Scouring Sponge - A Magic Eraser is quickly becoming one of my favorite cleaning products.
+- Scouring sponge - a Magic Eraser is quickly becoming one of my favorite cleaning products

-- Cleaning Solution - The most popular product for this task is .
+- Cleaning solution - The most popular product for this task is this Simple Green 13022 solution.
 This solution really does an amazing job and is simple if you don't feel like making something homemade to clean with.
-But if you'd prefer something homemade, there's another option for you in this next section. this Simple Green 13022 solution
+But if you'd prefer something homemade, there's another option for you in this next section.

-Home Made Refrigerator Cleaning Solution
+Homemade Refrigerator Cleaning Solution

-But for those of us who want something else, you can use this homemade recipe that is simple and doesn't require a rinse down after using.
-You can either pour this into a bucket or mix and add to a spray bottle.
+But for those of us who want something else, you can use this homemade recipe that is simple and doesn't require a rinse-down after using.
+You can either pour this into a bucket or mix and add it to a spray bottle.